mohamed1kot/vscode-themed-portfolio/README.md

-# Kareem Hamouda's Portfolio with the Visual Studio Code Theme
+# Mohamed Khotaby's Portfolio with the Visual Studio Code Theme

 ## Table of Contents